Keyboard shortcuts

 Advantages:

-• ✅ Fails fast in CI pipeline
+• Fails fast in CI pipeline before expensive build steps

-• ✅ SARIF output for GitHub Security tab
+• SARIF output for GitHub Security tab

-• ✅ Can run in parallel with other checks
+• Can run in parallel with other checks

-• ✅ Works without mdBook
+• Works with or without mdBook

 Disadvantages:

-• ❌ No automatic linting during local mdbook serve
+• No automatic linting during local mdbook serve

-Why Not Both?
+Why Not Both

 Running mdbook-lint both as a preprocessor AND standalone in CI is usually redundant and can cause problems:

-Problems with Running Both:
+Problems with Running Both

 1. Duplicate Work: The same files get linted twice, wasting CI time